composeconference/composeconference/2018-melbourne/sponsorship-prospectus.md

           functional-programming has much to offer.
 The development community in Melbourne are passionate about these technologies and want to share their experiences and learn togeather.
-          There is a strong desire to learn use and share powerful tools and Compose :: Melbourne is a platform to engage this way.
+          There is a strong desire to learn, use, and share powerful tools and Compose :: Melbourne is a platform to engage this way.
         </p>